davidgfnet/whatsapp-purple/README.md

 FAQ
 ---

+### I want to be updated on news about this plugin

+If you are a telegram user, just join the whatsapp_purple channel (https://telegram.me/whatsapp_purple)

 ### How do I get my user name and password?

 Your user name is your phone number (including the country code but without any